 - Assistant dean

 - Chair: For academic grievances, the assistant dean shall preside.
-For nonacademic grievances, the Associate Vice President for Enrollment and Student Success shall preside.
+For nonacademic grievances, the Director of Student Success shall preside.

-- Voting: All members have equal voice and there shall be no alternates or substitutes unless one member must disqualify him/herself due to conflict of interest.
+- Voting: All members have equal vote and there shall be no alternates or substitutes unless one member must disqualify him/herself due to conflict of interest.

 - Meeting Time: The meeting will be scheduled within seven working days following the filing of a written petition.